bbelderbos/transavia/README.md

 Basic interface:

 	$ python transavia.py
-	Usage: transavia.py from to day (timerange, default=0800-2200) (maxprice, default=200)
+	Usage: transavia.py from_airport to_airport days_stay (timerange, default=0800-2200) (maxprice, default=200)
-	Use airport codes for from / to - all codes: http://bit.ly/2ohU0H4
+	Use airport codes for from / to: http://bit.ly/2ohU0H4

 For example: get all flights coming 3 months from Amsterdam to Alicante, for a stay of 4 days: